chronon/octopress/source/about/index.markdown

 ### V9.0 2012-?

-> "a blogging framework for hackers."
+> "a blogging framework for hackers." the source of this, here, is [here](https://github.com/chronon/octopress/tree/technokracy).